danybeam/danybeam.github.io/README.md

 **Thoughts:** I'm still getting used to the flow of publishing a package, I think after making the facade for it I'll start a new project

 **Link to work:** [PyMatch repo](https://github.com/danybeam/PyMatch)

+### Day 42: March 2.
+Friday

+**Today's Progress**: Learned how to use TCP and UDP to comunicate processess in python

+**Thoughts:** I love how simple python is.
+I skipped DOZENS of lines that I would have made in java just to make a crappy 1-1 chat app.

+**Link to work:** no link today